So, you’ve decided to visit Mexico’s west coast. Congrats! You’re in for a treat—sandy beaches, delicious food, and beautiful hills await you.

 Puerto Vallarta is packed with high-end shops at malls like La Isla and Galerias.
 There, you’ll have access to an array of globally-recognized clothing stores.

-If shopping for souveniors is more your style, the street along and behind the Malecón offer these options (you might need cash at those places).
+If shopping for souvenirs is more your style, the streets along and behind the Malecón offer these options.
+Just be aware that you might need to pay in cash at such souvenir stands.

 In contrast, people staying in Sayulita long-term who want to change up their wardrobe often take a trip to Puerto Vallarta to do their clothes shopping; Sayulita only has a few local boutique clothing shops.